emberjs/guides/source/localizable/tutorial/autocomplete-component.md

 waits for all asynchronous tasks to complete before running the given function callback.
 It returns a promise that we also return from the test.

-If you return a promise from a QUnit test, The test will wait to finish until that promise is resolved.
+If you return a promise from a QUnit test, the test will wait to finish until that promise is resolved.
-In this case our test completes when the `wait` helper decides that processing is finished, and the function we provide that assert the resulting state is completed.
+In this case our test completes when the `wait` helper decides that processing is finished, and the function we provide that asserts the resulting state is completed.

 ```tests/integration/components/list-filter-test.js{+3,+37,+38,+39,+40}
 import { moduleForComponent, test } from 'ember-qunit';